Text Size Print

 Once hired, there are required documents which must be submitted to your supervisor.

-A student will not be placed on payroll or paid for any hours worked until your Work Authorization has been approved by the Student Employment Manager.
+A student will not be placed on payroll or paid for any hours worked until your Work Authorization has been approved by the Student Employment Coordinator.
 The student's supervisor will be notified when the Work Authorization is approved so the student may begin work.

 A student may be assigned only one job and is expected to work in that position until the award has been earned, or until the end of the award period.
 If the student resigns or is terminated, he/she will not be assigned another position until the following semester.